webrangesolutions/jovian-archive-nodejs/README.md

 ## 📝 License

 This project is for educational and personal use.
-Please respect the Jovian Archive website's terms of service and robots.txt file.
+Please respect the Maia Mechanics API terms of service and use the service responsibly.

 ## 🤝 Contributing